-Each livability study concludes with a list of recommendations, which can include safer pedestrian crossings, more accessible bus stops, geometric adjustments that support intersection safety, enhanced green spaces, signage for better driver information, and speed controls in sensitive areas.
+Livability study areas covered several District neighborhoods and included robust public outreach.
+Each study concluded with a list of recommendations, such as safer pedestrian crossings, more accessible bus stops, geometric adjustments to intersections, enhanced green spaces, signage for better driver information, and speed controls in sensitive areas.

-Each livability study is informed by the unique needs of the neighborhoods that make up the study area, and the approach of each study is shaped by these needs.
-Past studies have put special focus on certain types of improvements, such as green infrastructure, access to parks and public space, and anticipating changes to land use or demographics.
+Each livability study was informed by the unique needs of the neighborhoods that made up the study area, and the approach of each study was shaped by these needs.
+Some past studies focused on certain types of improvements, such as green infrastructure or access to parks and public space.

-For more information on DDOT’s Livability Program, please contact Ted Van Houten, Transportation Planner, (202) 671-4580, [email protected]
+For more information on DDOT’s Livability Program or to inquire on the status of a recommendation from a study, please contact Ted Van Houten, Transportation Planner, (202) 671-4580, [email protected]

 Livability Studies Completed